ElektraInitiative/libelektra/src/plugins/fstab/README.md

 otherwise the mountpoint without  the '/' character will be used.

-## Restrictions ##

-setmntent is used and restrict the capabilities in many ways.
-At one point you can't use any comments, they will be generated automatically.

 At the other point there is the issue with the pseudonames, you can't rely on the pseudoname you have set.